Activity time: 15 minutes

 - Print Leader Resource 2, UUA Chalice Symbol.

 - Gather images of flaming chalices.
-You can find many on the UUA website's chalice slideshow.
+You can find many on the UUA website.
 If your congregation uses a particular symbol, include it.

 Description of Activity